Emergency Response/Evacuation

 Mobility-Impaired Persons

 Frequently, mobility-impaired persons have respirator complications.
 Remove these people from smoke or fumes immediately.
 The needs and preferences of mobility-impaired persons will vary.
-Always consult the person as to his/her preference with regard to the following:
+Always consult the person as to his/her preference with regard to the following:- Ways of being removed from the wheelchair.
+Wheelchairs should not be used in stairwells if at all possible.

 - The number of people available and necessary for assistance.